kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-js.md

 const signedTx = signWithKeypair(tx);
 ```

-### addSignatures
+## addSignatures

-If you already have the signature for a transaction, you can use the `addSignatures` function to add the signature to the transaction.
+Use `addSignatures` to add one or more signatures you have to the transaction.

 All signatures you add should either include a public key, or none of them should.
 If the signatures don't include the public keys, then the number of signatures must match the number of signers, and the signatures are matched based on their order.